Per-Gaussian Embedding-Based Deformation for Deformable 3D Gaussian Splatting: Abstract

 \section{Abstract}

-As 3D Gaussian Splatting (3DGS) provides fast and high-quality novel view synthesis, it is a natural extension to deform a canonical 3DGS to multiple frames.
-However, previous works fail to accurately reconstruct dynamic scenes, especially 1) static parts moving along nearby dynamic parts, and 2) some dynamic areas are blurry.
-We attribute the failure to the wrong design of the deformation field, which is built as a coordinate-based function.
+As 3D Gaussian Splatting (3DGS) provides fast and high-quality novel view synthesis, it is a natural extension to deform a canonical 3DGS to multiple frames for representing a dynamic scene.
+However, previous works fail to accurately reconstruct complex dynamic scenes.
+We attribute the failure to the design of the deformation field, which is built as a coordinate-based function.
 This approach is problematic because 3DGS is a mixture of multiple fields centered at the Gaussians, not just a single coordinate-based framework.
 To resolve this problem, we define the deformation as a function of per-Gaussian embeddings and temporal embeddings.
 Moreover, we decompose deformations as coarse and fine deformations to model slow and fast movements, respectively.
-Also, we introduce an efficient training strategy for faster convergence and higher quality.
-Project page: \href{https://jeongminb.github.io/e-d3dgs/}{https://jeongminb.github.io/e-d3dgs/}
+Also, we introduce a local smoothness regularization for per-Gaussian embedding to improve the details in dynamic regions.